 Follow West House Online

 West House provides modern features in a classic structure.
 The building was completely renovated in 1986 and received new finishes and furnishing in the summers of 2005 and 2006.
-West House is residence to approximately 112 first-year men and women on separate floors, mostly in traditional double rooms.
-A Resident Adviser lives on each floor.
+West House is home to approximately 112 first-year men and women on separate floors, mostly in traditional double rooms.

 The Faculty Head of House lives in an apartment on the first floor.
 Also located on the first floor is a large laundry, two seminar rooms, music practice rooms, a study area, and a full-sized kitchen for the House.
 West House was built in 1922.